-PC fan noise driving you nuts?
-Here’s how to silence it
+How to Make Your PC Quieter

 The case is another area where you might find improvement.
 Many inexpensive computers come in cases that were built without considering acoustics.
 The case might amplify sound or let it flow freely from the case to your ears.

 This problem can be solved with sound insulation.
 Sound extreme?
 It’s not.
 Typical insulation is nothing more than molded foam that can be purchased for between $20 and $60 and stuck inside a PC with adhesive.
-The foam can be used to plug up un-used fan mounts, or layered across the side panels.
+The foam can be used to plug up unused fan mounts, or layered across the side panels.
 It’s easy to cut and can be attached with bundled adhesive or two-sided tape from your local hardware store.

-There are a couple downsides to this method.
+There are a couple of downsides to this method, however.
 First, not all foam is equal.
 Make sure you use foam that’s meant for electronics.
 Otherwise, you might find yourself dealing with a house fire.
 Also, foam can decrease airflow in your PC, so make sure that you don’t obstruct any functional fan mounts or vents.

 Replace old fans with new versions

 A system that is always noisy suffers from bad fans, too many fans, or both.
 Take a look at what’s inside your desktop.
 Do you only see one or two fans?
-Then they’re probably cheap or old, and are making more noise than they should.
+Then they’re probably cheap or old and are making more noise than they should.

 We have good news and bad news.
-The bad news is that those fans will need to be replaced; the good news is that fans are cheap!
+The bad news is that those fans will need to be replaced.
+The good news is that fans are cheap!
 Most users will want to look for fans that offer an adjustable speed switch, or ones that support fan speed modulation via a program like SpeedFan.
 Antec’s TriCool series is a great example.
 These fans can be set to low speed for near-silent operation.
-A couple of good fans can be purchased for $20 to $30.
+You can purchase a couple of good fans for $20 to $30 each.

 Here’s another trick — big fans are quieter than little fans!
-That may seem strange, but its true.
+That may seem strange, but it’s true.
 Airflow is based on fan size and speed.
 A big fan doesn’t have to work as hard as a small one to move the same volume of air, and fan speed is the main generator of fan noise.
 Ideally, you’ll want to use the biggest, slowest fans that fit in your case.

 Remove fans entirely